siliconbrain/ustream-test/client/README.md

 **Note:** If you'd like to install into a virtual environment, activate the environment before proceeding.

-Install dependencies of the service with `pip`:
+Install dependencies of the client with `pip`:
 ```bash
 pip install -r requirements.txt
 ```